 No matter where your firm expands, local employment and payroll regulations vary—and 13th-month pay requirements are no exception.
 Firms invite noncompliance risks if they do not strictly follow country-specific 13th-month pay rules.
 Partner with an experienced expansion organization to mitigate these risks and guide you through markets’ regulatory complexities.

-Through our International PEO solution, Velocity Global helps businesses reach their global expansion goals in more than 185 countries.
+Through our global Employer of Record solution, Velocity Global helps businesses reach their global expansion goals in more than 185 countries.
 With expert guidance and unrivaled experience, we ensure compliant hiring, payroll, and continued support throughout your global expansion journey.

 Want to learn more about how Velocity Global simplified the global expansion space?